VWO Testing

 With the overwhelming availability of information across the internet, users are spoiled for choice.
 They have become impatient, and they leave a website that doesn’t offer them information right away.

-For this reason, users spend majority of their time looking at information above the fold — judging the website.
+For this reason, users spend the majority of their time looking at information above the fold — judging the website.

 Above the fold is where users decide whether to stay on a website or not.

-However, the objective of above the fold has now changed from providing all the information through 800×600 pixels.
+However, the objective of Above the Fold has now changed from providing all the information through 800×600 pixels.

 It is now used to engage users and provide cues about what the web page has to offer.